Chaiyaphum forest community hopes for ministry to consider longstanding land conflict - The Isaan Record

 The meeting focused on the demands presented at the January protest.
 P-MOVE called for the government to grant land management rights to communities on forest land, provide access to electricity and water, prevent local authorities from making arrests, and drop any legal charges against villagers for forest encroachment.

-However, the plight of Khok Yao village is considered to be one of the less urgent disputes by P-MOVE and will not be reviewed until the ministry makes a decision on about 40 other cases, according to Pramote Pholpinyo, head of the Isaan Land Reform Network, a local NGO working on land rights issues in the region.
+However, the plight of Khok Yao village is considered to be one of the less urgent disputes by P-MOVE and will not be reviewed until the ministry makes a decision on about 40 other cases, according to Pramote Phonpinyo, head of the Isaan Land Reform Network, a local NGO working on land rights issues in the region.

 On February 14, at a meeting at Government House, Deputy Prime Minister Wissanu Krea-ngam urged the ministry to address the issues brought forward by P-MOVE within 90 days, according to a post on the organization’s Facebook page.
 But it remains unclear whether this timeline is realistic given the high number of cases.